 Though these symptoms seem and are serious, many of the hundreds of thousands of people that sustain these injuries each year in accidents go on to live normal and productive, though altered, lives.

 Rehabilitative technology such as braces, surgical intervention for spine stabilization, medicines, therapy, ventilators, and mobility devices allow for comprehensive treatment and full lifestyles for victims of spinal cord accidents.
-Though these assistive devices and the medical care needed are very expensive, every accident victim deserves every opportunity to have maximum control over their lives, live happily and fully, and partake in daily tasks.
+Though these assistive devices and the medical care needed are expensive, every accident victim deserves every opportunity to have maximum control over their lives, live happily and fully, and partake in daily tasks.

 This is why it is so important to get legal representation immediately after you have sustained a spinal cord injury, so we can begin building a substantial case against all negligent parties involved in the accident.
 With an attorney, victims are more likely to be compensated for costly rehabilitative therapies and assistive devices to afford the care they need.